 Dealing with Difficult Feelings

 Dealing with difficult emotions, like loneliness, sadness, or anger, takes time, so we often choose not to deal with them rather than confront and process how we feel.
-But, because these emotions are often the most profound sources of stress in our lives, learning to deal with them effectively can make the rest of those things easier, not harder.
+But, because these emotions are often the most profound sources of stress in our lives, learning to deal with them effectively can make the rest of those things more accessible, not harder.

 The Steps for Dealing with Difficult Emotions

-Pay attention to them, because if you try to push them aside, they will find a way to make themselves known later.
+Pay attention to them because if you try to push them aside, they will find a way to make themselves known later.
 Paying attention to them is the first step and often the hardest for anyone who struggles to acknowledge hard feelings.

 Next, be sure you accurately identify what you are feeling.
 Be as precise as possible and focus on the fact that this just an emotion.
 It is not WHO you are; it is HOW you are feeling.
 Naming your feelings first takes some of the power away from them and allows you to process them more fully.
 When you admit that you are feeling anxiety about a situation, it keeps you in the present and does not allow you to focus on the unknown future, which you can’t control.